Upendra J. Chivukula: Board of Public Utilities

-In 2015, Chivukula co-authored "THE 3rd WAY" with Veny Musum which advocates closing the broadening gap between the rich and the poor in America and worldwide through Inclusive Capitalism, or Economic Democracy via business initiatives like increasing an employee's equity stake and other methods of increasing profit sharing among all employees.
+In 2015, Chivukula co-authored "The 3rd Way" with Veny Musum.
+The authors advocate for closing the broadening gap between the rich and the poor in America and worldwide through inclusive capitalism or economic democracy, via business initiatives such as increasing employee equity stakes and employee profit sharing.

 Election history

+Personal life

+As of 2007, he was a Hindu and lived in Somerset, New Jersey.
+He was married to Lucrecia Dayci, and they had two children.